Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/Development-Status.md

 -   🟡 **Feature**: AI Match Summary (summarizes a game in text in a way that you can choose)
 -   ⚪ **Feature**: Adding Champion analysis as seperate command
+-   ⚪ **QoL**: Add recent playtime and total, normal and soloQ winrate to /stats profile command
 -   ⚪ **QoL**: Add another digit to make average KDA more detailed
 -   ⚪ **QoL**: Improve team-analysis to add several players in one command
 -   ⚪ **QoL**: Increase listed matches in matchhistory command (5 > 10)